Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 Understanding Blood Donation and Antibiotics

 Antibiotics are prescribed to treat bacterial infections.
-They work by killing or inhibiting bacteria growth to help your body heal.
+They work by killing or inhibiting bacterial growth to help your body heal.
 Since infections can affect your overall health and blood safety, blood banks impose deferral periods to protect both donors and recipients.

 Why Are Antibiotics a Concern for Blood Donation?